ChanderG/my-dwm/README.md

 Don't let the name fool you, the editor is not vi/vim, it is nano.
 Add an entry as given in the linked article or google.
 In the command alias section create an alias to /usr/sbin/pm-suspend.

+Also, when you wake the computer from sleep, the screen is shown for a couple of seconds after which the slock kicks in.
+Also if you are using slock, there is no prompt for a password.
+It is just a black screen that turn blue as you start typing your password.

+###Wishlist or TODO

+* Remap terminal to some easy key (say Windows/Command).
+* Remap dmenu to the menu key.
+* Both the above depends on getting the X key code for the respective keys.
+* Getter a better solution to the sleeplock hack.
+* In general organize keybindings for applications vs dwm-related stuff.

 ###See also
 My original [source](http://holymonkey.com/dwm-with-gnome-guide.html) of the gnome-panel idea.
 The keybindings [source](http://srobb.net/dwm.html).